-In addition to Jerry C. Atkin, the Chief Executive Officer and Chairman of the Board, whose biographical information is set forth above, the following individuals served as executive officers of the Company or its operating subsidiaries during the year 2010.
+In addition to Jerry C. Atkin, the Chief Executive Officer and Chairman of the Board, whose biographical information is set forth above, the following individuals served as executive officers of the Company or its operating subsidiaries during 2011.

-Bradford R. Rich, 49, is the Executive Vice President and Chief Financial Officer of the Company, SkyWest Airlines, Atlantic Southeast and Express Jet, with responsibility for the common support areas of finance, treasury, investor relations and information technology.
-He also oversees the administration of the Company's contracts with its airline partners, and is responsible for the strategic planning and development opportunities of the Company.
+Bradford R. Rich, 50, is the President of the Company, with responsibility for the direction and oversight of the operations of the Company and its subsidiaries.
+He is also responsible for the strategic planning and development opportunities of the Company.

 Mr. Rich joined the Company in 1987 as Corporate Controller and is a certified public accountant.
-He has served as the Company's Chief Financial Officer since 1991.
+He served as the Company's Chief Financial Officer from 1991 until May 2011, when he was appointed to serve as the President of the Company.